 What will the New Normal be?

 Just when did George Seaton begin his What’s So Bad? project?
 The comedy could have pre-dated the popularization of the hippie culture, yet it seems to fit best as a response to the era’s drug-trip movies.
-Perhaps Seaton saw Roger Corman’s The Trip and decided that the world needed a healthier movie alternative, without allusions to the paranoia over marijuana and LSD.
+Perhaps Seaton saw Roger Corman’s The Trip and decided that the world needed a healthier alternative, one without allusions to the paranoia over marijuana and LSD.
 Yet the film’s ‘mood modification’ of a third of the population of NYC reminds me of a much earlier ‘drug’ comedy, the rejuvenation elixir mixed by monkeys in Howard Hawks’ Monkey Business.
 In both movies an artificially-induced ‘altered state’ threatens a society that requires sober predictability from its citizens.
 Interestingly, a Variety collection of science fiction film reviews lists both of these as comedy fantasies.
 The trade paper called What’s So Bad? ‘delightful’ and predicted that it would become a box office success.

-I don’t feel comfortable dissing this comedy show as silly, or corny, or dated; we expect such things in a pop movie from any era.
+I don’t feel comfortable dissing this comedy show as silly, or corny, or dated; we expect such things in a pop movie from any previous era.
 What’s So Bad About Feeling Good? fares considerably better than, say, MGM’s The Impossible Years or Columbia’s Getting Straight.
 Excepting the marvelous Toucan Amigo I find the picture only occasionally funny.
 But it’s almost always interesting and scores very high for originality.
 I haven’t seen it since it debuted on network TV, probably less than a year after its brief theatrical run.
-It seemed very funny.
+It seemed very funny then.
 I loved the thought balloons by which Amigo ‘talks,’ even though his remarks are not always very witty.
 I’ve never forgotten George Seaton’s movie: I think I responded to its basic positivity apart from its merit as filmmaking.
-If you’re a fan of Mary Tyler Moore and aren’t bothered by a few lame notions and stereotypes, the show might very well become a favorite.
+If you’re a fan of Mary Tyler Moore and aren’t bothered by a few lame notions and stereotypes, the show could very well become a favorite.

 The KL Studio Classics Blu-ray of What’s So Bad About Feeling Good? is a terrific new widescreen encoding of a movie that hasn’t been seen in its correct screen shape since it was new.
 I’ll bet that most people already aware of the show first saw it pan-scanned on network TV, as I did.
 It definitely works better like this.
 Universal was on some fool’s errand of an economy drive in the late ’60s, and produced a number of features in the half-frame Techniscope format.
 The image has a higher granularity but better depth-of-field; optical sections like the title sequence and the cartoon dialogue shots look appreciably degraded.
 I can’t see this film being a good subject for Techniscope: I’ll bet that Ray Berwick’s excellent trained bird tricks didn’t require many takes.

-The filmic expertise of Howard S. Berger & Nathaniel Thompson regarding movies of this era goes beyond horror, Eurocrime and murder thriller genres.
+The filmic expertise of Howard S. Berger & Nathaniel Thompson for movies of this era goes beyond horror, Eurocrime and murder thriller genres.
 Don’t worry, Nathaniel reminds us that the Toucan contagion arrives on a boat, just as did Dracula and his plague rats.
 We learn that this Blu-ray marks the film’s debut on home video in any form.
 The source book from the 1940s is reportedly quite different, and is not about a ‘Happy Plague.’
 Judging by their giddy enthusiasm Howard and Nate received a touch of the Toucan as well.
 Howard drifts into conversational mode but never veers off topic.
 The pair are wholly uncritical — when Liz and her girlfriend perform their tacky nightclub act, we’re encouraged to enjoy the great color!
 I see nothing ‘morally disturbing’ in this very original show; I just wonder what a more imaginative writer-director like David Swift might have done with it.

-Two trailers are included, a short flat piece with an expensive (for ’68) optical opening, and a much longer ‘scope item that can’t disguise the broadness of the film’s humor.
+Two trailers are included, a short flat piece with an expensive (for ’68) optical opening and a much longer ‘scope item that can’t disguise the broadness of the film’s humor.
 Frank De Vol’s ‘wah wah’ comedy music scoring even sticks out in the trailers.

 Reviewed by Glenn Erickson